 - CC Connected (aka CCC).
 Once you’re contracted to be a tutor you’ll have access in CCC to a tutor forum where people share tutor files.
 That being said, there isn’t a whole lot of stuff there.
 Some, but not tons.
 There are quite a few resources in the regular CC parent shared forum though.
 Everything I’ve found on CCC I’m linking here.

-- This blog shares her weekly tutor plans (here’s cycle 1 week 1)
+- This blog shares her weekly tutor plans (here’s cycle 1 week 1 and cycle 2 week 1)

 - Love, Mrs C. on YouTube shares video recaps of what she does each week in her class.